fal-works/wronganswer/README.md

 haxelib run wronganswer bundle help
 ```

-The above will display a list of import statements that can be resolved.
+The above will display a list of import/using statements that can be resolved.

 - As you can see by the `help` command, `bundle` works only with module-level imports of wronganswer modules.
 - Make sure that the emitted code is working properly before submitting it.